cahya-wirawan/indonesian-language-models/indonesia/README.md

 # Text Generation using the language model
 The language model (v0.1) has been tested to generate sentences using [this script](https://github.com/cahya-wirawan/language-modeling/blob/master/indonesia/ulmfit_test.py).
-You can try also [the online demo of the text generator](https://lmzoo.uncool.ai/text-generator/).
+You can try also [the online demo of the text generator](https://lmzoo.uncool.ai/text-generator/), currently based on the language model v0.2.
 Various strings seeds are used for this purpose:

 - "jika ibu bersedih sepanjang hari",